 The young, the old, the athletic, and all the like.
-Although women are more susceptible, more than 23 percent of all adults are thought to be affected by varicose veins.
-Approximately 1 in 4 adults in the United States is affected by varicose veins.
+Although women are more susceptible, more than 23% of all adults are thought to be affected by varicose veins and approximately 1 in 4 adults in the United States are affected by varicose veins.

 The following risk factors are linked to a higher risk of having varicose veins:

 Varicose veins affect women more often than males.
 It may be that female hormone relax veins.
 If so, taking birth control pills or hormone therapy (HT) might contribute.

 Being overweight or obese increases the risk of varicose veins.

 The risk increases with age, due to wear and tear on vein valves.

 An individual who has to spend a long time standing at work may have a higher chance of varicose veins.

 During pregnancy women are highly susceptible – being pregnant can cause varicose veins.
 The growing fetus in the uterus puts pressure on the veins in the lower abdomen which increases the blood pooling in the legs.
 The good news is that after the delivery of the baby when the increased pressure is relieved, the varicose veins that occur during pregnancy usually disappear.